ESIPFed/data-help-desk/docs/how_to/how_to_measure_success.md

 researchers to understand the help desk's purpose and the types of questions they can ask.
 Raising awareness of key concepts like FAIR data can also be considered a success in itself.

+## How is it determined if a help desk was successful? such as the Number of people interacting, question and answer quality, surveys and questioners.

+Determining the success of a help desk involves evaluating various metrics that reflect its performance in supporting users, resolving issues, and providing excellent customer service.
+Here are some key indicators to assess the success of a help desk:

+**Number of Interactions:**

+1. **Ticket volume**: The number of tickets submitted through the help desk system.
+2. **User engagement**: The number of users who interact with the help desk, including phone calls, emails, chats, and in-person visits.

+**Question and Answer Quality:**

+1. **Response time**: The average time taken to respond to user inquiries.
+2. **Resolution rate**: The percentage of tickets resolved within a certain timeframe (e.g., 80% of tickets resolved within 24 hours).
+3. **First-call resolution (FCR)**: The percentage of tickets resolved on the first call or interaction.
+4. **Escalation rate**: The number of tickets escalated to senior technicians or management due to complexity or severity.

+**Surveys and Feedback:**

+1. **Customer satisfaction surveys**: Regular surveys sent to users to gauge their satisfaction with the help desk's services, including response time, resolution quality, and overall experience.
+2. **Net Promoter Score (NPS)**: A measure of user loyalty and satisfaction, calculated by subtracting the percentage of detractors from the percentage of promoters.
+3. **Feedback forms**: Users' feedback on specific issues or interactions, providing insights into areas for improvement.

+**Performance Metrics:**

+1. **Average handle time (AHT)**: The average time spent handling a single ticket or user interaction.
+2. **Ticket resolution rate**: The percentage of tickets resolved within a certain timeframe (e.g., 95% of tickets resolved within 24 hours).
+3. **Abandonment rate**: The percentage of tickets abandoned by users before resolution.
+4. **Repeat business rate**: The percentage of users who return for repeat support or services.

+**Key Performance Indicators (KPIs):**

+1. **First response time (FRT)**: The average time taken to respond to user inquiries.
+2. **Resolution rate**: The percentage of tickets resolved within a certain timeframe.
+3. **Escalation rate**: The number of tickets escalated to senior technicians or management due to complexity or severity.
+4. **Customer satisfaction score (CSS)**: A measure of user satisfaction, calculated by aggregating feedback from surveys and other sources.

+**Success Metrics for Specific Use Cases:**

+1. **IT service desk**: Measure the percentage of issues resolved within a certain timeframe, such as 90% resolution rate within 2 hours.
+2. **Customer support**: Evaluate the percentage of customer complaints resolved to customers' satisfaction, such as 85% satisfaction rate with phone support.
+3. **Help desk for specific industries (e.g., healthcare)**: Use industry-specific metrics, such as HIPAA compliance and data security, to assess success.

+**Metrics for Measuring User Experience:**

+1. **User adoption rate**: The percentage of users who adopt the help desk's services or solutions.
+2. **User satisfaction rating**: A measure of user satisfaction with the help desk's performance, calculated by aggregating feedback from surveys and other sources.
+3. **Net user experience score (NUES)**: A measure of overall user experience, calculated by combining multiple metrics, such as response time, resolution rate, and adoption rate.

+By tracking these metrics and KPIs, you can evaluate the success of your help desk and identify areas for improvement to enhance user satisfaction and support quality.